sbw-neue-medien/uek5-virtual-lab/README.md

 In uek5_setup_labs.ps1 adapt the lines $ServerImage and $ClientImage to the proper image names downloaded.
 Inorder to execute unsigned scripts issue the following in an Administrator PowerShell

     Set-ExecutionPolicy RemoteSigned

+Make sure to run the script as Administrator if the current user has not sufficient rights.

 ## Client
 Setup at least one client.
 This has at this stage no working connection to the internet so use a local account.
 Copy Winbox (https://mikrotik.com/download) from the host to the client's desktop for the next step.